 Your marketing team can make the best possible decisions in connecting one-to-one with customers on their preferred channel, providing you with a true omnichannel approach.

 No longer do you have to waste time logging into all your separate marketing tech accounts, or relying on other internal departments to pull together some data.

-The Emarsys CDP gathers all your data and uses AI to generate smart attributes about individual profiles.
+The Emarsys CEDP (Customer Engagement Data Platform) gathers all your data and uses AI to generate smart attributes about individual profiles.
 You can view their probability to purchase, potential future value, and even assign a customer lifecycle stage based on your business needs.

-You can create a host of segments based on all the customer data collected such as location, purchase history, website behavior, and just about any other relational data added to your system.
+You can even create a host of segments based on all your customer data collected such as location, purchase history, website behavior, and any other relational data added to your system.